SKTAMILVB/Linux-scripts-for-install-terraform/README.md

 # Linux-scripts-for-install-terraform
 - This document explains how to install Terraform on a Linux system using a shell script.
 The script downloads the Terraform binary, installs it, and verifies the installation.

-## Prerequisites
+Prerequisites

-- Before installing Terraform, ensure the following are available on your Linux system:
+**Before installing Terraform, ensure the following are available on your Linux system** Ubuntu or a similar Linux distribution
-   - Linux OS (Ubuntu)
-   - Internet connectivity
+Internet connectivity
-   - wget
+wget utility
-   - unzip utility
+unzip utility
-   - sudo access
+sudo privileges

 - **Terraform Installation Script**:
 The following script performs these actions: